 5. Focus on your price range.

-Before beginning your home search, make sure you get pre-qualified to so get an idea of how much you may be able to borrow without it, you really have no power to move forward in a transaction.
+Before beginning your home search, make sure you get pre-qualified to get an idea of how much you may be able to borrow.
+Without it, you really have no power to move forward in a transaction.
 Use this information as a starting point in determining your price range.
 Then take into consideration other factors that will affect your monthly budget once you are a homeowner, such as property taxes, homeowners insurance, utilities, private mortgage insurance (PMI) and maintenance.

 6. Plan ahead.

 Think about personal changes you are planning in the next five to seven years.
 For instance, are you starting a family, and if so, is the home large enough and will it continue to be?
 If this will be a starter home or if you think you’ll be relocating in a few years, you’ll probably want to pay closer attention to appreciation and resale value.
 If a double-income is necessary to qualify for financing and to make your payments, do your plans foresee an income sufficient to continue making payments?

 7. Focus on location.